TammyTheAnalyst/Predicting-Cosmetic-Sales-Growth-with-AI-Adoption/README.md

 ---

 ## 📌 Deliverables

-- Cleaned and organized dataset
+- ✅ Cleaned and organized dataset (moved to `/data` folder)
-- EDA notebook with visualizations
+- ✅ Jupyter Notebook with full EDA and feature engineering (histograms, boxplots, heatmap, scatterplot)
-- Predictive model (Linear Regression)
+- ✅ Predictive model using Linear Regression (trained & evaluated with RMSE + R²)
-- Power BI/Tableau dashboard
+- ✅ CSV of model predictions (used in Power BI)
-- GitHub repository with full documentation
+- ✅ GitHub repository with structured folders, screenshots, and version control
-- Trello project management board (screenshot included)
+- ✅ Trello project board (Kanban with labeled stages + screenshot in `/images`)

 ---